 Containment Filtration Protects Against Hazardous Biological Agents and Infectious Pathogens

-The field of biotechnology encompasses the harnessing of cellular and biomolecular processes to develop technologies and products that improve lives through advancements in areas such as medicine, agriculture, fuel generation, and water conservation.
+The field of biotechnology is vast and encompasses the use of cellular and biomolecular processes to develop technologies and products that improve lives through advancements in areas such as medicine and Bio-Pharma, agriculture, also known as Life Sciences, fuel generation, and water conservation.
 Biotechnology research and development is performed by universities, hospitals, pharmaceutical companies, research facilities, and government and military agencies.

-Stringent regulatory requirements govern the operation of biosafety labs and are based on a four-tiered risk classification system ranging from no or low individual and community risk, to high individual and community risk.
+Stringent regulatory requirements from the FDA and CDC that govern the operation of biosafety labs and are based on a four-tiered risk classification system that ranges from no or low individual and community risk (BSL-1), to high individual and community risk (BSL-4).
 Containment filtration systems are essential to ensuring the safety of biosafety lab personnel, the community, and the environment.

 Addressing Risks Associated with Biotechnology Research